Skip to content Skip to footer navigation

 You'll pay more for a laser printer that turns out colour documents and photos, so it's extra important to make sure you're spending your money wisely.

-Our experts recommend just one colour laser printer from our tests, so if you don't shop carefully it's easy to pick up a mediocre model.
+Our experts recommend three colour laser printer from our tests, but if you don't shop carefully it's easy to pick up a mediocre model.

 There's one in particular that's best deleted from your shopping list:

-If you want to live your life in full colour, you can do better than this HP.
+If you want to live your life in full colour, you can do better than this.

-Even though 70% is a good score, there are a few reasons that the HP isn't a great performer.
+Even though 69% is not a terrible score, and this printer did have excellent print speed and excellent networking capability, there are a few reasons that this Brother isn't a great performer.

-It's relatively costly to run and you'll pay $1.55 per photo, which is a lot for the decidedly ordinary pics this printer turns out.
+It's very costly to run and you'll pay more than $1.50 per photo, which is a lot for the decidedly ordinary pics this printer turns out.

 Which type of printer should you buy?